 Meanwhile, I also completed a postdoc project at LMU Munich on ethically safe AI systems (in collaboration with the Fraunhofer Institute for Cognitive Systems) and am currently completing a postdoc at the Humboldt Professorship for AI (Leipzig University) on the theory of artificial neural networks.

-In 2024, I had a formative research stay at NYU in New York.
-Never in my life have I felt so embraced by a city – or so little like a foreigner.
-I wasn’t sure why.
+In 2024, started visiting science groups.
+My research stay at NYU in New York was very formative: Never in my life have I felt so embraced by a city – or so little like a foreigner.
 While there, I read Max Frisch, talked with plenty of people from the philosophy department, and also with a few scientists from the neuroscience labs.
 One professor gave me one of the best pieces of career advice I’ve ever received: He said I should perhaps see myself more as a cognitive scientist.
-I could still do philosophy and neuromorphic hardware, but I should broaden my view.
+I could still do philosophy and neuromorphic hardware, but I should review how the two relate in my thinking.
 At that time, publishing seemed impossible: all my papers were being declined.
 So I started sending my work to science journals — and they accepted them.
-Let’s see where this will end.
-Perhaps in a papyrus collection.